TeasingSisyphus/cuttleV1/agenda.md

 *	Make oneOff deselect upon casting illegal 3, and 7 into 5/7
 *	Make a nice ready screen

+## REASEARCH FOR V2
+*	Node machines
+	*	Passoword encryption
+*	ejs syntax for data encapsulation
+*	View rendering (pages should be modularized)
+	*	Had trouble with res.view() for socket requests.
+Might be patched?
+*	Leverage ng-animate to handle card transitions

 ## DONE
 *	Pass action now checks that the it is the requesting player's turn before passing